dhanasekar-mech/DUAL_AXIS_SOLAR_TRACKER-PROJECT_1/README.md

 - **Energy Efficient**: Maximizes solar energy collection by maintaining optimal alignment throughout the day.
 - **Compact and Scalable**: Designed for small-scale prototypes with potential scalability for larger applications.

 ---

+## Design and Material

+- **Design Software**: The mechanism was designed using **Solid Edge**, a powerful CAD software known for precise and efficient 3D modeling.
+- **Material Used**: Stainless Steel (SS) for durability and resistance to wear in the machine shop environment.
+- **Fixture Design**:
+  - Compact mounting structure to accommodate both sensors.
+  - Adjustable slots for precise positioning of sensors.
+  - Ensures the lasers from both sensors intersect at a single focal point on the grinding wheel.
+---

 ## Working Principle